tezos-checker/checker/monolithic/docs/burrow-state-liquidations.md

 ```
 `collateral` here refers to the amount of tez stored in the burrow (collateral that has been sent to auctions **does not** count towards this amount; for all we know, it's gone forever).

-`outstanding` here refers to the accrued amount of kit that is outstanding from the burrow.
+`outstanding_kit` here refers to the accrued amount of kit that is outstanding from the burrow.
 In this case we optimistically **do take into account** kit we expect to receive from pending auctions at the `current_minting_price`.
 That is
 ```
 optimistic_outstanding = outstanding - (collateral_at_auction / current_minting_price)
 ```